fsantanna/pingus/ceu/README.md

 The button also broadcasts `go_pause_toggle` whenever it is clicked
 @NN(emt_1,,emt_2).

-The pause mechanism relies on two update events, `main.dt` and `game.dt`, for the main application and game world, respectively [[![X]][ceu_input_evt]]:
+The pausing mechanism relies on two update events, `main.dt` and `game.dt`, for the main application and game world, respectively [[![X]][ceu_input_evt]]:

 @CODE_LINES[[language=CEU,